Do you suffer from travel anxiety?

-Below are just a few of the city’s architectural highlights, each of which should be added to any list of ‘what to see in Bologna’.
+Below are just a few of the city’s architectural highlights.

-1. Asinelli Tower and the leaning towers of Bologna
+Asinelli Tower and the Leaning Towers of Bologna

 A unique design feature of the city, Bologna is awash with porticoes, the steep archways lining every street.
 Fascinated by their purpose, I listened intently to my audio guide.
 Aside from providing room to build accommodation above, with room to trade below, my favourite reason for the porticoes unique design lay elsewhere.

-Pushing this depressing thought aside, we continued our climb up the spiralling stairs that lead to the Church’s terrace, with panoramic views over Bologna below.
-Nestled within the deep green rolling hills of the surrounding countryside, The Sanctuary of Madonna di San Luca is a place for contemplation, quiet and rest, and definitely a spot to consider when planning what to see in Bologna.
+Nestled within the deep green rolling hills of the surrounding countryside, the Sanctuary of Madonna di San Luca is a place for contemplation, quiet and rest, and definitely a spot to consider when planning what to see in Bologna.